indyramp/unofficial-flexpool/README.txt

   All this also assumes that the hacker will be able to intercept the block before it was sent to other nodes.

-- In case if a certain Flexpool.io region is having issues, will my farm failover to another region?
+- In case if a certain Flexpool.io region is having issues, will my farm fail over to another region?

   Yes.
 FlexFarmer has a built-in automatic failover system that will try to connect to neighbor regions in case if something is wrong with the